General advice

 Use a unique and memorable password.

-Do not use a password that could easily be guessed by someone else and change your password immediately if you suspect someone else could know it.
+Don’t use a password that someone could guess easily.
+Change your password straightaway if you suspect someone else might know it.

-Make sure we have your correct telephone number in case we need to contact you about unusual activity on your account.
+Check we have your correct phone number in case we need to contact you about your account.

-If your phone or tablet device has been stolen contact us on 0345 1200 805 as soon as possible to deregister the mobile application access and ensure your account is kept safe.
+If someone has stolen your phone or tablet device, contact us on 0345 1200 805.
+We will deregister your mobile app and ensure your account is safe.

 Log off from the YBS website or YBS app when you have completed your transaction.

-Keep your computer updated with current anti-virus software, the latest browser versions and relevant security patches/updates and use a firewall to protect from hacking attacks.
+Keep your computer updated with current anti-virus software.
+Check regularly for the latest browser versions and relevant security updates.
+Use a firewall to protect from hacking attacks.

-Protect your phone or tablet by turning on automatic software updates and backing up the data that is important to you.
+Protect your devices by turning on automatic updates and backing up important data.

 Do not send us any confidential account information via email.

-Make sure we have your correct email address and check your inbox regularly for new messages.
+Check we have your correct email address and keep an eye on your inbox for new messages.

 Beware of phishing emails or texts.
-Do not respond to these messages or open any links or attachments within them.
-If you receive an email or text message you were not expecting, please contact us using a number you have verified as genuine.
-Click here for more information about phishing, smishing, quishing, and vishing scams.
+Do not respond to these messages or open any links or attachments from them.
+If you get a message you were not expecting, please contact us using a number you have checked is genuine.
+Click here for more information about phishing scams.

-If you or someone you know might be the victim of financial abuse, download UK Finance’s It's your money leaflet for information on what to do when it happens and the support you can get.
+If you or someone you know might be the victim of financial abuse, download UK Finance’s It's your money leaflet.
+The leaflet has lots of information on what to do when financial abuse happens and the support you can get.

 How we protect you online